wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Proposed solution

 We propose eliding parenthesis for optional opaque and existential types using the `?` syntax, and opaque metatypes using the `some P.Type` syntax.
 In these cases, there is no plausible ambiguity as to the author's intent.
-The parenthesis can still be written explicitly, and the shorthand can be used in structural positionm, e.g. `Response<some P?>`.
+The parenthesis can still be written explicitly, and the shorthand can be used in structural positions, e.g. `Response<some P?>`.

 Eliding parenthesis is only supported when there is a single constraint; `some` and `any` explicitly applied to a protocol composition may not elide parenthesis.